shruti811/Keep-Tasks/README.md

 # Keep-Tasks
-A simple application to store list of pending tasks
+A simple Django application to store list of pending tasks